Logo

 **What's the CCC List?**

-Champions, Contenders, Challengers - a list of US companies categorized by dividend streak length.
+It stands for Champions, Contenders, Challengers—a widely used list of US companies categorized by the length of their dividend increase streaks.

 🔗 Related Terms